Keyboard shortcuts

 Data Quality:

-• Implement schema checks in CI/CD pipeline
+• Run schema and sample-data checks in CI/CD